 Networking Business | Site Selection Process

 How committed is Network In Action to identifying successful sites?
-As an emerging brand we recognize that selection of a NIA franchise is critical to our long term success.
+As an emerging brand, we recognize that the selection of an NIA franchise is critical to our long-term success.
 We will not operate in an area that does not have a significant chance to be successful.
 There are clearly too many available spaces to grow.
 You may love your neighborhood but we need to love it as well!

 We’re trying not just to pick the best site for today — we’re trying to pick the best site for 20 years from now,” Scott says.
 “If we can’t find a great site, we’d rather have the small disappointment up front than a big disappointment later”.